icaroribeiro/hash-code-challenge/README.md

 http://{host}:8082
 ```

 In continuity, suppose the *host* is: 192.168.99.100.

-As a result, the API *endpoints* will be accessed through a front-end client or test tool like Postman using the address as follows:
+As a result, the API requests can be performed through a front-end client or test tool like Postman using the address as follows:

 ```
 http://192.168.99.100:8082